 Why has icare developed the Authorised Provider model?

-The Authorised Provider model has been developed to meet the needs of eligible larger customers by creating greater choice of claims management service provider.
+The Authorised Provider model has been developed in response to customer feedback to meet the needs of large eligible customers by creating greater choice of claims management service provider.

 What was the Authorised Provider Pilot?

 icare partnered with Allianz to pilot the Authorised Provider service model with eligible larger customers for the purpose of testing the model from 31 December 2018 to 30 June 2019. icare used the pilot period to evolve the design and delivery of the Authorised Provider service to meet our customers’ needs.

 An Authorised Provider will deliver claims management services to eligible customers in accordance with the principles of icare’s claims management service model for the price of their premium.
 Find out more about the icare claims service model and claims decision management framework.

 Authorised Providers have the ability to offer additional services tailored to meet eligible customer needs in addition to the core services they receive for the price of the policy.
 These services will be negotiated directly between eligible customers and in some instances will involve a fee from the Authorised Provider.

 Who has icare told?

 icare is sharing this information with the market including scheme agents, brokers and employer customers.

 How can I get in touch with these Authorised Providers?